YoubaImkf/Twili-Oh-Yes/README.md

 **2) To access your Twilio account and run the `./UpdateTwilioWebhook.sh` script, you need to provide your Twilio credentials to the CLI. [(More details)](https://www.twilio.com/docs/twilio-cli/quickstart)**

-You can accomplish this by running the following command:
+You can accomplish this by running the following command :

 ```bash
 twilio login